ibm-cloud-docs/databases-for-postgresql/pricing.md

 Users also receive their total disk space purchased, per database, in free backup storage.
 For example, in a given month, if you have a {{site.data.keyword.databases-for-postgresql}} deployment that has 5 GB of disk per member, and has two data members, you receive 10 GB of backup storage free for that month.
 If your backup storage utilization is greater than 10 GB for the month in this scenario, each gigabyte is charged at an overage $0.03/month.
 Most deployments will not ever go over the allotted credit.

 ## Dedicated Cores Pricing

-When you provision, you have the option of selecting the initial CPU allocation for your deployment.
+You have the option of selecting the CPU allocation for your deployment.
 With dedicated cores, your resource group is given a single-tenant host with a guaranteed minimum reserve of cpu shares.
 Your deployments are then allocated the number of CPUs you specify.
 The cost of dedicated cores is $30 per core per month, and each member gets the selected number of cores.
 For example, if you provision a deployment with 3 dedicated cores per member, that is a total of 6 cores, and billed at $180 per month.

 Dedicated cores are an optional feature.
 The default `Shared CPU` setting provisions your deployment on hosts with shared compute resources and incurs no additional charge.